datalad-handbook/book/docs/basics/101-136-history.rst

    $ ls -l apdffile.pdf

-Finally, you :command:`git reset --mixed` can be used to revert the accidental :command:`save`.
+Finally, :command:`git reset --mixed` can be used to revert the accidental :command:`save`.
 Again, find out the shasum first, and afterwards, reset it.